Skip to content

 (It’ll be fine.
 I’ve been through those cycles of guilt and shame and frustration about not writing, and it didn’t kill my career.
 Let’s get you out.)

-As a writing coach, I’ll make you one promise.
+As a writing coach, I make you ONE PROMISE.

-I can’t promise that you’ll churn out a bestseller, that you’ll win a Pulitzer Prize for Drama, or even that you’ll keep writing.
-Maybe during our session, you’ll realize you’re actually ready to quit because you’ve been trying to meet someone else’s expectations by becoming a writer and you’d rather paint houses or build LEGO® cities.
-I can’t promise you a specific outcome.
+I won’t promise that you’ll churn out a bestseller, that you’ll win a Pulitzer Prize for Drama, or even that you’ll keep writing.
+(Maybe during our session, you’ll realize you’re actually ready to quit because you’ve been trying to meet someone else’s expectations by becoming a writer and you’d rather paint houses or build LEGO® cities.)
+It’s your life.
+It’s your writing.
+I have a big toolkit to help you with it, but I can’t promise you a specific outcome.

-I’ll treat you like a genius, with all the respect and rigor and love and excitement that word suggests.
-Because when you write, you are one.
+I’ll treat you like a genius, with all the respect and rigor and love and excitement (and forgiveness for imperfection) and honesty and encouragement that a true genius deserves.

 I offer three price tiers (Luxury, Standard, and Economy) as an ethical business practice.